anaveroneze/ldms-darshan-analysis/README.md

 306M    /pscratch/<user>/haccTest/darshan-Part00000030-of-00000032.data
 306M    /pscratch/<user>/haccTest/darshan-Part00000031-of-00000032.data
 ```
 ## Data collected

 Each experiment will collect **Darshan-LDMS** and **LDMS system utilization data**.

-# Experiments with IOR
+# [IN PROGRESS] Experiments with IOR

-We want to show how LDMS-Darshan logs can be useful to detect I/O bottlenecks at runtime and later to diagnosis in real time.
+We want to show how LDMS-Darshan logs can be used to detect I/O bottlenecks at runtime and to diagnose it in real time.
+We will prove it by running applications with and without stressors to show, for example, that a shared system can impact I/O performance.

-## Plan

 - Benchmark: IOR
+- ``` ior -i 6 -b 4m -t 2m -s 1024 -F -C -e -k -o /pscratch/user/iorTest/darshan```
-- Run 10 experiments
+- Run 5 experiments
   - Clean run
   - With stressors: IO, filesystem, memory and cpu
 - Stressors: